 21. Keep your credit score in good shape

-Your credit score affects the interest rates you get on credit cards, car loans, mortgages and student loan refinancing.
+Your credit score affects the interest rates you get on credit cards, car loans, mortgages and student loan refinancing or any new loan.
 Keeping your credit in good shape can be a money-saving strategy.

-Always make payments on time, keep balances low on your credit cards and be mindful of opening new credit accounts.
+Always make payments on time by the due date, keep balances low on your credit cards and be mindful of opening new credit accounts.

 22. Use the refinance ladder approach

 Student loan refinancing is a way to save money on interest.
 And you can refinance your student loans more than once.
 Doing so can help you save even more money.

 Read on to learn more about the refinancing ladder approach.